-- 5. Disconnect the PV module DC wire connectors from the microinverter using the Enphase disconnect tool. - 6.
+- Disconnect the PV module DC wire connectors from the microinverter using the Enphase disconnect tool. - 6.
+Loosen the ground cleat screw and remove the grounding electrode conductor. - 7.
 Remove the microinverter from the PV racking.

 WARNING: Do not leave AC connectors on the Engage Cable uncovered for an extended period.
 If you do not plan to replace the microinverter immediately, you must cover any unused connector with a sealing cap.
 Sealing caps may not be reused.